-Re-act, Re-trace is part of a program of contemporary Australian and international video art, screening for one hour each afternoon, over five days.
+Re-act, Re-trace is part of a program of contemporary Australian and international video art presented in five chapters.

 Gabriella Mangano and Silvana Mangano, City Score, 2018, High Definition digital video, colour, sound, 6 min 34 sec

 The video work City Score traces the steps of the Women’s March through Melbourne’s urban landscape, exploring the act of walking as a consideration of time, place and movement and as a marker of the weight of architecture in relation to the body.
 The movement is accompanied by a soundscape that Mangano and Mangano suggest ‘embodies a political consciousness, a calling of possibilities that speaks of the singular body, while the vocal soundscape suggests a collective’.
 The audio also includes the sound of Walking Score being played, propelling the motion of walking throughout key points in the city, revealing the act of marching as a performative protest on a public stage.